History

 Viking I Lander is the first spacecraft to land on Mars

-Raymond Arvidson, an MCSS fellow, played a key role on the flight imaging team
+Raymond Arvidson, an MCSS fellow, played a key role on the flight imaging team that captured the first close-up views of the surface of the Red Planet.

 Launch of an Earth-Orbiting High Energy Astronomy Observatory.